meteor-space/winston/README.md

 });
 ```

 #### adaptor.addTransport(transportClass, config)
 The example below uses a module lifecycle hook to _add_ a transport, preserving the default.
-This provides the most flexibility if static configuration is limiting.
+This provides the most flexibility, including dynamic config based on the environment.

 ```javascript
 Space.Application.define('MyApp', {